bmj2728/HostServiceTest/README.md

 3. Implement new methods in corresponding Go files
 4. **Never manually edit files in `shared/protogen/`**

 The buf configuration ensures consistent code generation with proper Go module paths.
+(And yes, you really should never edit the generated files.
+We know it's tempting.
+Don't.)

 ## Learning Resources